 These are statistics that are hard to deal with, but show that kidnapping is very prevalent.
 However, some of these reported cases deal with parents taking their children without the permission of the other parent or violating some area of their custody agreement.

-Because children may be taken over Minnesota state lines, it is important that you employ an attorney who can help you if you’ve been accused.
+It is important that you employ an attorney who can help you if you’ve been accused.
 There are times in which you may not realize you are violating an area of your child custody agreement and you may be cited for kidnapping.
 There may be other circumstances in which you’re accused, which is why you need a strong defense.
 The penalties can be quite harsh.
-Contact an experienced Minnesota Kidnapping Lawyer today.
+Contact an experienced Eagan Kidnapping Lawyer today.

 What are the Kidnapping Penalties?